bezabu/bb-battleships/README.md

 The goal of the game is to guess the locations of the computer player's warships before it can guess yours.
 Players take turns calling shots and those locations are recorded on two grids.

-The game can be accessed [here](https://bb-battleships-f22f01c35958.herokuapp.com/)
+The game can be accessed [here](https://bb-battleships-f22f01c35958.herokuapp.com/).

 ## How to Play

-- Each player first chooses the locations of their warships, and then takes turns calling shots
+- Each player first chooses the locations of their warships, and then takes turns calling shots.
 - During the player's turn, they are prompted to enter a grid coordinate to guess.
 If an enemy warship is present at the coordinates, a hit is recorded on the grid and the warship is destroyed.
 If the grid coordinate contains no enemy warships then a miss is recorded as a blue x.
-- The game ends when one player has eliminated all of their opponent's warships
+- The game ends when one player has eliminated all of their opponent's warships.

 ## Features

 ![Starting inputs; name, board size](assets/images/starting_parameters.jpg)

 - A splash 'page' welcomes the player and prompts them to enter their name.
-- The user can choose between 3 sizes of game grid; 5x5, 6x6 or 7x7
+- The user can choose between 3 sizes of game grid; 5x5, 6x6 or 7x7.

 ![Ship placement](assets/images/ship_placement.jpg)